itsdaijoebu/charachorder-chording-hints/README.md

 ## Usage
 1. Go to any supported website
-2. Start a typing thingy (practice, test, whatever)
+2. Start a typing session
 3. See the chording hints!
 4. If you don't see the hints, click on the extension icon in your toolbar and make sure it's on (the Power button should be green).